 I know I have…and that's why I believe the survey is dead.

-But before you get yourself all worked up and tell me how YOUR survey DID work, let me qualify that statement a bit.
+But before you get yourself all worked up and tell me how YOUR last attempt to survey your audience actually DID work, let me qualify that statement a bit.

 Here's where the survey doesn't work pretty consistently:

 - If you have a list that you haven't really established a connection with

 - If you have a list that never communicates with you anywhere